DS4200-S23-Class/ic-01-perrottani/README.md

 1. From your remote repo, create a GitHub Page for your repo.
 Step-by-step instructions are [here](https://docs.github.com/en/pages/quickstart), **start on step 3**.

-1. In the local copy of your repo, Add the link to your GitHub Page **HERE**.
+1. In the local copy of your repo, Add the link to your GitHub Page https://ds4200-s23-class.github.io/ic-01-perrottani/.

 1. Push your change to your remote repo.